 - Boiling: Fill a large pot up with water and bring it to a boil.
 Boil all of your glass and metal implements for 5 minutes. *This won’t work for plastic and wooden items.*

-- Commercial Sanitizers: There are many different types of commercial sanitizers available.
-I use iodophor sanitizer for cheesemaking because it doesn’t affect the flavour of milk (unlike chlorine sanitizers.)
+- Commercial sanitizers: There are many different types of commercial sanitizers available.
+I use iodophor sanitizer for cheesemaking because it doesn’t affect the flavor of milk (unlike chlorine sanitizers).
 Just follow the instructions on the package and rinse well prior to use because sanitizers will also kill the good bacteria that you want to ferment.